Uptown Task Force

 To make this plan a reality, a team of local partners are working together as the Uptown Task Force.
 This stakeholder committee meets monthly to coordinate projects and track progress of implementing the plan.

-A Bus Rapid Transit system has been proposed by a collective of agencies that will connect Downtown Pittsburgh with Uptown, Oakland and Wilkinsburg via the East Busway, and includes branches to Squirrel Hill and Highland Park.
-This route is projected to link more than 30,000 people across 24 neighborhoods via rapid, frequent and more reliable transit service that is as fast and comfortable as light rail, but could be built much sooner at a fraction of the cost.
+A Bus Rapid Transit system has been proposed by a collective of agencies that will connect Downtown Pittsburgh with Uptown, Oakland, and Wilkinsburg via the East Busway, and includes branches to Squirrel Hill and Highland Park.
+This route is projected to link more than 30,000 people across 24 neighborhoods via rapid, frequent, and more reliable transit service that is as fast and comfortable as a light rail but could be built much sooner at a fraction of the cost.
 In addition to enhancing public transit, this project has the potential to more easily link residents to job centers, educational opportunities, medical services, and cultural attractions, and contribute to neighborhood growth.

 - Allegheny County